ch0ks/threatstackapi/README.rst

       -o, --list-organizations
-                            lists all the agents in the organization -l, --list-logs       lists all the agents in the organization
+                            lists all the agents in the organization -l, --list-logs       lists all the agents in the organization -d, --dump-policies   dumps all the policies in the organization into individual md files

 Quick Start
 -----------